Skip to content

 Go to https://rocm.docs.amd.com/projects/install-on-windows/en/develop/reference/system-requirements.html and find your GPU model.

-If your GPU model has a ✅ in both columns then skip to Install SD.Next.
+If your GPU model has a ✅ in both columns, skip to Install SD.Next.

 If your GPU model has an ❌ in the HIP SDK column, or if your GPU isn't listed, follow the instructions below;